Kris Kristofferson – Rescue Mission

 Through his thoughtful lyrics and evocative melodies, Kristofferson encourages listeners to reflect on the price paid in the name of duty, shedding light on the nuances of bravery, sacrifice, and the bonds that are formed in times of trial.

-READ MORE Kris Kristofferson - Closer to the Bone
+READ MORE Kris Kristofferson - I’d Rather Be Sorry

 Video